 Alternative night markets in Bangkok

-Bangkok’s night markets always hold an extra special something in our hearts, and no matter the hundreds of times we’ve frequented the likes of Chatuchak and Talad Rot Fai, our feet always seem to take us back there – Every.
+Bangkok’s night markets always hold an extra special something in our hearts, and no matter the hundreds of times we’ve frequented the likes of Chatuchak and Talad Rot Fai (you will be missed), our feet always seem to take us back there – Every.
 Single.
 Time.

-1. Hua Mum Market – a mini Chatuchak just 10 minutes from Rot Fai
+1. Hua Mum Market – a mini Chatuchak just 10 minutes from MRT Lat Phrao

 For some reason, only the locals flock here, and an air of total relaxation just seems to rest over the entire market.
 Munch on traditional Thai food like stir-fried meat with sticky rice, or sweet treats like crepes and pandan waffles while strolling leisurely around.